rasmusab/beepr/README.md

 A derivative function, `beep_on_error()`, wraps an expression and will only beep if an error occurs when that expression is evaluated.

-This package was previously called `pingr` and included a `ping()` function.
-It has been renamed in order to not be confused with the Unix tool [ping](http://en.wikipedia.org/wiki/Ping_%28networking_utility%29).
-For the rationale behind `beepr` see the original announcement: http://sumsar.net/blog/2014/01/announcing-pingr/

 Installation
 ----------------